rimram31/dz_smarthome/README.md

 ## Help for development

 I've add ```proxy_local.py``` source code I'm using to develop this skill which is only for development purpose.
 It run a local (flask) python server handling Smart Home Alexa API calls and running Alexicz code.
 Used with [Alexa Smart Home Proxy](https://github.com/rimram31/alexa_smarthome), you get the same behaviour except that all teh Smart Home API work is done locally (and can be debug easily).

+## Additions
+Thanks to sd5445fr which contribute to two new R3 documentations.